twistlock/sa-hunter/README.md

 # sa-hunter
-Correlates Kubernetes serviceaccounts, pods and nodes to the roles and clusterroles that are binded to them and grant them permissions.
+Correlates serviceaccounts, pods and nodes to the permissions granted to them via rolebindings and clusterrolesbindings.

-For clusters hosted on managed Kubernetes services, `sa-hunter` also identifies serviceaccount annotations that assign cloud provider IAM entities to Kubernetes serviceaccounts.
+For clusters hosted on managed Kubernetes services, `sa-hunter` identifies serviceaccount annotations that assign cloud provider IAM entities to Kubernetes serviceaccounts.
 Currently supports EKS and GKE.

 ## Quick Start